Asim Munir: Chief of Army Staff (2022–present)

 In November 2022, Munir was promoted to the four-star general rank and appointed as the Chief of the Army Staff of the Pakistan Army.
 Munir was scheduled to retire on 27 November 2022.
 Before his appointment as Chief of Army Staff (COAS), he submitted his retirement application which was subsequently rejected by the Ministry of Defense, he was informed that the government had decided to retain him in service.
-Following consultations between Shehbaz Sharif and his brother, former Prime Minister Nawaz Sharif, Munir was appointed the new COAS on 24 November 2022, just three days before his planned retirement.
-The recommendation for Munir's appointment as COAS was forwarded by the then Prime Minister of Pakistan, Shehbaz Sharif, to the then President Arif Alvi on 24 November 2022.
-Alvi approved it on the same day, officially extending Munir's service for a term of three years.
+Following informal consultations involving Nawaz Sharif, the brother of Prime Minister Shehbaz Sharif, Munir was appointed the COAS on 24 November 2022.
+The summary for his appointment was forwarded by Prime Minister Shehbaz Sharif to President Arif Alvi, who signed and approved it on the same day.
 Munir assumed the role of COAS on 29 November 2022, two days after his initially scheduled retirement.
 Munir's selection as COAS was from a pool of six eligible candidates.
-His appointment was widely perceived as strategic.
 Munir is the first army chief of Pakistan who has previously headed both the Military Intelligence and Inter-Services Intelligence.

-In December 2022, he was conferred the Nishan-i-Imtiaz (Military) by President Arif Alvi.
+In December 2022, he was conferred the Nishan-e-Imtiaz (Military) by President Arif Alvi.

-In November 2024, Asim Munir's tenure as Army Chief was extended from three to five years after Pakistan's ruling coalition swiftly passed a bill with little debate.
-The controversial move sparked protests from PTI lawmakers, who accused the government of bypassing democratic processes and suppressing opposition voices.
-Despite the backlash, the extension secured Munir's position until November 2027.
-It took 16 minutes for the senate to pass the amendment into law, which Khan's party lawmaker Omar Ayub termed as bulldozing the legislation by the ruling alliance without any debate in either house.
+In November 2024, Pakistan's parliament extended the service terms of the heads of the armed forces, including Army Chief Munir, from three to five years, ensuring that Munir would remain in office until November 2027.
+The legislation was passed amid protests from PTI lawmakers, who argued that the government had rushed the measure without proper debate.
+According to Geo News, cited by Reuters, it took 16 minutes for the Senate to pass the amendment into law, which PTI lawmaker Omar Ayub described as "bulldozing" the legislation without debate in either house.

 After the May 9 riots, Munir vowed that such orchestrated incidents against the army and the nation would not be allowed again.
-He announced that the "legal process of trial against planners, instigators, abettors and perpetrators involved in the May 9 tragedy has commenced under Pakistan Army Act and Official Secret Act".
+He announced that the "legal process of trial against planners, instigators, abettors and perpetrators involved in the May 9 tragedy has commenced under Pakistan Army Act and Official Secrets Act".